-Kathryn Thier teaches public relations and journalism at the School of Journalism and Communication, drawing on 10 years of experience as a daily newspaper reporter and communications professional.
-She also coordinates the Charles Snowden Program for Excellence in Journalism, a statewide journalism internship program open to all college students in Oregon.
+In addition to teaching journalism and public relations at the SOJC, she coordinates the Charles Snowden Program for Excellence in Journalism, a donor-funded, statewide journalism internship program open to all college students in Oregon.

-As a staff writer for The Charlotte Observer, Thier earned first-place awards from the Society of Professional Journalists and the North Carolina Press Association and wrote a reader-favorite column about local development.
+As a staff writer for The Charlotte Observer, Thier earned first-place awards from the Society of Professional Journalists and the N.C.
+Press Association and wrote a reader-favorite column about local development.
 She also covered local news and high school sports at Newsday.
-After leaving journalism, she directed communications and public relations for an e-commerce startup and a North Carolina private school.
+After leaving journalism, she directed communications and public relations for an e-commerce start-up and a North Carolina private school.

 - MS, Columbia University